bbroyle/evo3D/README.md

 ## License

 This package is released under the MIT License.
-Portions of the structural accessibility logic are adapted from the [DSSP project](https://github.com/PDB-REDO/dssp),
+The structural solvent accessibility logic is adapted from the [DSSP project](https://github.com/PDB-REDO/dssp),
 licensed under the BSD 2-Clause License.
 See `inst/LICENSE.note` for details.

 ## Conatct